Rockland Branch: History

 On August 16, 2024, Midcoast Railservice filed a petition to discontinue service on the line.
 This is due to the closure of their main customer, Dragon Cement, closed their plant on the line.
 According to Midcoast, the line was operating at a loss, generating only 5 cars per month.
+The Cumberland and Knox Railroad began operations on May 31, 2025.

 Map of the MEC Rockland Branch in 1920.